MrGVSV/bevy_tileset/README.md

 As for publishing, I'm hesitant to publish this as its own crate for a few reasons:

-* The idea of this being an extension to an existing crate sounds troublesome
+* The idea of this being an extension to an extension of Bevy sounds messy
   * It may cause confusion in the community for those using `bevy_ecs_tilemap`
   * It limits users to this crate's version of `bevy_ecs_tilemap` (more-or-less)
 * The API needs a lot of improvement